jhontejada95/CAFE-INDEX/README.md

 ### ud83dudc36 Using the Price Oracle

-The price oracle functionality allows you to submit coffee price data to the Westend testnet:
+The price oracle functionality allows you to submit coffee price data to the Westend testnet or Ethereum-compatible networks.

+#### Polkadot/Westend Oracle

 1. Set up your Westend account in `.env` file:
    ```